 The county appropriation is the largest local source of funding in the WCPSS budget.
 It supports 32 percent of the school system's operating budget.
 The WCPSS superintendent and the Wake County manager communicate regularly regarding the operating budget of the school system and county.
 The Wake County Board of Education requests county funding from the Wake County commissioners each year.
 County staff and commissioners evaluate the request from the school board and determine an approved appropriation for the subsequent year.
 The amount is typically different than the amount requested.
 The school board then must reconcile the difference by adjusting budget priorities.
-The superintendent recommends the Wake County Board of Education request an increase of \$58.3 million for 2024-25 for a total county appropriation of \$702.6 million.
+The Wake County Board of Education requests an increase of \$63.2 million for 2024-25 for a total county appropriation of \$707.5 million.